veirs/ts_audio_downloader/README.md

     Make sure that the needed dependencies are installed  pip install -r requirements.txt
         or by running python3 -m pip install xxxx  for each library in the requirements.txt file Specify directory for the wav files and start/stop datetimes

+    There is often a few hours delay before this program can access the very recent segments.
+    I (Val) am guessing that some database of S3 bucket files is not updated too frequently.